Whefert/jdaley-bootstrap-portfolio/README.md

 ## Description

-Portfolio website showcasing the web and mobile applications I've made so far which I am most proud of.
+Portfolio website leveraging the Boostrap front-end framework to showcase the web and mobile applications I've made so far which I am most proud of.
 The website includes images of and links to the GitHub repos for featured projects as well as my contact information for prospective employers to get in touch.

 Here is the link to the deployed application: https://whefert.github.io/jdaley-portfolio/